 Redundancy & Restructuring

-Our market leading team specialises in advising employers on all aspects of redundancy and restructuring.
-We continue to support organisations throughout the post-implementation process and, if matters become contentious, we have significant experience acting in redundancy and restructuring related disputes.
+Our market-leading team specialises in advising employers on all aspects of redundancy and restructuring programmes, including multi-jurisdictional projects by working with our Ius Laboris alliance colleagues.
+We continue to support employers throughout the post-implementation process.
+We also have significant experience acting in related disputes if matters become contentious and Employment Tribunal claims are brought by employees or their representatives.

-- Ensure that redundancy pooling, selection and consultation processes at an individual level run smoothly
+- ensure that redundancy pooling, selection and individual consultation processes run smoothly and fairly; and

-- Develop redundancy severance proposals, and prepare and negotiate settlement agreements
+- formulate and implement redundancy severance proposals, including preparing and negotiating settlement agreements.

 Redundancy14 April 2021